dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
 yes
-and it's it's a work in progress it's an experiment in progress all this blockchain technology is fairly new and when you hear about the block sighs
+and it's a work in progress it's an experiment in progress all this blockchain technology is fairly new and when you hear about the block sighs